Deep Thinking by Markov Chain of Continuous Thoughts: Introduction

 \section{Introduction}

-large language models (LLMs) have been shown to benefit greatly from the ability to generate chain-of-thoughts (CoT) in natural language~\citep{wei2022chain,xu2025towards}.
-Despite its simplicity and applicability, CoT's causal style can lead to very slow inference, since tokens must be generated one by one.
-Meanwhile, it forces the model to think and speak simultaneously.
-In other words, the model needs to generate one token immediately after a single forward computation, leaving little room for thoughtful planning beforehand~\citep{levelt1993speaking,dell1992stages}.
-Besides, the discretization at each time step heavily restricts the information bandwidth between time steps.
-For example, information at the last transformer layer can only be passed to the next step through the generated tokens, which leads to severe information loss.
+Transformer-based models exhibit strong reasoning capabilities by autoregressively generating reasoning paths token by token~\citep{wei2022chain}.
+Despite its simplicity and applicability, this token-wise autoregressive generation can lead to inefficient inference and suboptimal reasoning behavior.
+To solve a problem, we often need to serially invoke the transformer thousands of times, resulting in significant latency.
+Meanwhile, transformers are forced to think and speak simultaneously.
+In other words, they need to generate one token immediately after a single forward computation, leaving little room for thoughtful planning~\citep{valmeekam2023planning,kambhampati2024position}.
+Moreover, the discrete operation of token selection at the end of each time step heavily restricts the information bandwidth between time steps.
+For example, the information generated at the last transformer layer can only be passed to the next step through the sampled tokens, leading to severe information loss.

-To mitigate the previous issues of token-by-token reasoning, recent advances~\citep{deng2023implicit, deng2024explicit} find that it is possible to make models think in a continuous space.
-As a representative example, Coconut~\citep{hao2024training} replaces discrete tokens in LLMs' output with continuous vectors, which allows higher information bandwidth between time steps.
-CoLaR~\citep{tan2025think} further adds an extra loss term to align the continuous vectors with a representation of discrete token blocks in ground-truth reasoning paths.
-Although these methods reduce the number of time steps required to reach a final answer, they mainly work by compressing multiple discrete tokens into a continuous vector, which means that their latent thinking essentially remains a form of token-based decision-making.
-Moreover, most of them adopt a static transition function between continuous vectors during reasoning, which is unsuitable for learning the diverse and multimodal solution space.
+To mitigate these issues, previous works~\citep{deng2023implicit, deng2024explicit} have attempted to replace discrete tokens in transformers with continuous ones.
+For example, Coconut~\citep{hao2024training} gradually replaces blocks of discrete tokens with fewer continuous tokens.
+CoLaR~\citep{tan2025think} further introduces an additional loss to align the continuous tokens with the representation of discrete tokens in ground-truth reasoning paths.
+Although these methods reduce the number of time steps to reach a final answer, they mainly work by compressing multiple discrete tokens into a continuous one, which means that their latent thinking essentially remains a form of token-based decision-making.
+Moreover, most of them adopt a deterministic transition function between continuous tokens during reasoning, which is unsuitable for learning the diverse and multi-modal solution space.